KZ0PHA/KZ0PHA/README.md

 <h1>Sophia Tsoi</h1>

-Hello World! 👋 I'm Sophia Tsoi, a Hong Konger British from Manchester, UK.
+Hello World! 👋 I'm Sophia Tsoi, from Manchester, UK.
 Currently based in Japan.

 I started learning SQL, Python and PowerBI last year (2022) and is currently building my portfolio in order to transition into a career as a Data Analyst.